gryphonmyers/weddell/README.md

 <a name="Weddell.Component.propertySets"></a>

 #### Component.propertySets : <code>Object.&lt;string, (Object.&lt;string, string&gt;\|Array.&lt;String&gt;)&gt;</code>
 Stub property.
 Typically, components with property sets will override this property.
-Property sets group other state keys together into objects, making them more portable for passing down to components in a way that avoids unnecessarily duplication.
+Property sets group other state keys together into objects, making them more portable for passing down to components in a way that avoids unnecessary duplication.

 **Kind**: static property of [<code>Component</code>](#Weddell.Component)
 **Example**